 2.)
 Diamond Nutritionals’ Probiotic Formula contains twenty billion live, active cultures consisting of six different strains of bacteria.
 BioShield technology ensures that these are delivered live to your GI tract, and survive stomach acid.
 Many store-bought probiotics either have too few bacteria (1-15 billion), or not enough strains (there should be at least six).
 The proper amount and strains of probiotics help to eliminate H. pylori growth and keep it gone.

 I recommend taking Stomach Support Formula, one capsule twice a day with food for one month, along with one Probiotic Formula capsule a day.
 Both may be taken together.
 Probiotic Formula should be continued as part of a good proactive health/prevention plan.

 Make Dietary Changes

-Once you’ve eliminated that H. Pylori infection from your system, it is important to support your continued digestive healing by making the necessary dietary changes.
-Slowly wean off of processed food and invest in whole foods such as organic vegetables, beans, nuts, seeds, poultry, fish, and healthy fats like coconut oil, olive oil, and butter.
-Eat smaller, more frequent meals and included a spoonful or two of fermented foods at each meal.
+Once you’ve eliminated that H. pylori infection from your system, it is important to support your continued digestive healing by making the necessary dietary changes.
+Slowly wean off of processed food and invest in whole foods such as organic vegetables, beans, nuts, seeds, poultry, fish, and healthy fats like coconut oil, and olive oil.
+Eat smaller, more frequent meals and include a spoonful or two of fermented foods at each meal.

-- Broccoli – Broccoli contains a potent compound called sulforaphane, which eliminates the H. Pylori bacterium that contributes to the development of most ulcers.
+- Broccoli – Broccoli contains a potent compound called sulforaphane, which helps to eliminate the H. pylori bacterium that contributes to the development of most ulcers.

 - Celery Seeds – According to a study published in the Journal of Pharmacy and Pharmacology, researchers identified an anti-microbial compound in celery seeds, which blocks the growth of H. pylori.